 Purpose of the Research:

-The purpose of this study is to collect surgeon feedback on the design of a new neuroendoscopic instrument developed at the Hospital for Sick Children.
-The study will consider the use of the new tools in two tasks: A basic bench-top pick-and-place maneuver; and also while using the tools to perform a “mock” surgery with a validated synthetic brain training simulator.
+The purpose of this study is to collect surgeon feedback on the design of a new otologic instrument developed at the Hospital for Sick Children.
+The study will consider the use of the new tools in two tasks: A basic bench-top pick-and-place maneuver; and also while using the tools to perform a “mock” surgery with a 3D printed ear anatomy model.

 Description of the Research: